-(52)“Wading pool” means a shallow pool having a maximum depth of 24 inches (61 centimeters) and intended for children’s play.
+(50) “Wading pool” means a shallow pool having a maximum depth of 24 inches (61 centimeters) and intended for children’s play.

-(53)“Water attraction” means a public facility with design and operational features that provide patron recreational activity other than conventional swimming and involves partial or total immersion of the body.
+(51) “Water attraction” means a pool with design and operational features that provide patron recreational activity other than conventional swimming and involves partial or total immersion of the body.
 Types of water attractions include activity pools, interactive play attractions, Leisure Rivers, plunge pools, vortex pools, vanishing edge pools, waterslides, run−out slides, drop slides, pool slides, wave pools, zero−depth entry pools, and any public pool with play features except wading pools.

-“Water attraction complex” means a facility where a water attraction is located within an enclosure or room with another water attraction or pool.

-(55)“Waterslide” means a slide where a water flow of 100 gallons of water per minute or more is intended to carry a rider down a flume.
+(52) “Waterslide” means a slide where a water flow of 100 gallons of water per minute or more is intended to carry a rider down a flume.